tvoutsos19/ruby-gym/README.md

 ### secret_encoder

-Create an encoder that will allow you to enter a string and replace the vowels.
+Write a program that
-Here is our secret code, don't tell anyone... a = 1, e = 2, i = 3, o = 4, u = 5.
+  asks the user for a secret message and 'encode's the message by replacing vowels with other characters Here is our secret code, don't tell anyone... a = 1, e = 2, i = 3, o = 4, u = 5

 Your program should print the encoded message.

 ### secret_decorder

-We have a way to encode our messages, now can you write a way to decode them?
+We have a program to encode our messages, now can you write a way to decode them?
 Remember our sercret code: a = 1, e = 2, i = 3, o = 4, u = 5.
+Your program should:
+- ask for an encoded message
+- decode the message
-Your program should print the decoded message.
-(Make sure to capitalize the first word)
+- print the decoded message.

+(Make sure to capitalize the first word in the decoded message)

 ### two_fer.rb